istanbuljs/nyc/README.md

 ### Common Configuration Options

-See `npx nyc --help` for all options available.
+See `nyc --help` for all options available.
 You can set these in any of the files listed above, or from the command line.
 This table is a quick TLDR for the rest of this readme and there are more advanced docs available.